ese3500/final-project-maryam-soyoon/README.md

 Our final product was a load cell wedged between two wooden plates, connected to a 24-bit ADC and a Real-Time Clock over I2C, a password-based alarm system, and a wireless data logging feature.
 Our product was able to successfully detect packages being put down and picked up, and put the corresponding package action information into the data log, as well as pull timestamps from the Real-Time Clock.
 The buzzer would go off if a package was picked up in an unauthorized manner and be disabled using the password.

-We intended for our product to give homeowners a greater sense of security in terms of package delivery.
-Through the alarm system and data logging feature, we believe that this helped in taking a step towards our goal.
-It is not a fool-proof system, of course, and the additon of the camera and two-factor authentication would only add layers of security to our project that would make it more useful in the real world.
+We intended for our product to give homeowners a greater sense of security in terms of package delivery to their homes.
+Through the alarm system and data logging feature, we believe that this deviced helped take a step towards our goal of added package security.
+Our solution is not a fool-proof system, of course, and with the additon of a camera and two-factor authentication, we could further add layers of security to our project that would make it more useful in the real world.
+We would also ideally need to find a way to bolt it down to people's porches and conceal the inner electronics.

 #### 3.1 Software Requirements Specification (SRS) Results